minombreesjeff/darwin_env/MySQL/mysql/support-files/MacOSX/ReadMe.txt

    first need to mount by double-clicking its icon in the Finder.
 It should then mount the image and display its contents.

+   When installing from the package version, you should also install the MySQL Preference Pane, which will allow you to control the startup and execution of your MySQL server from System Preferences.

    To obtain MySQL, see Section 2.5, "How to Get MySQL."

 Note